ArgonDesign/alogic/doc/fsms.md

 examples.
 For now, let it suffice to say that the `fence` statement is used to delimit control unit boundaries in straight line code, so any combinatorial statement between 2 `fence` statements executes in one clock cycle.
-For the details of where control unit boundaries are, see the section on [control units](control.md).
+For the details of where control unit boundaries are, see the section on [control flow conversion](control.md).

 Under various circumstances, the FSM can stall.
 When a stall occurs, no internal state of the FSM is updated.
 Internal state includes.